stake-capital/card/README.md

  - If you started with `npm start`, browse to `http://localhost:3000`
  - If you started with `make start`, browse to `http://localhost`
+ - NOTE: If you started the card with `make` and you can view the Indra dashboard here: `http://localhost:3000/dashboardd/`

-4. **(for Rinkeby development)** If you running with Indra on Rinkeby, ensure that `Rinkeby` is selected from the settings dialog (located in the upper right corner of the application).
+4. **(for Rinkeby development)** If you would like to use Indra on Rinkeby, ensure that `Rinkeby` is selected from the settings dialog (located in the upper right corner of the application).
+This will use the already-deployed Rinkeby Indra hub.

 ### Testing locally